The Z.F.O. and it's subsidiary film production

 More photographs and information on the "Splendid-Palast" cinema in Riga, and the actual super–rare original poster for a German propaganda film being screened there in 1943 can be found here.
 The cinema survived both WWII and Soviet Occupation and is one of Riga's cherished Art Noveau Rococo style architectural gems.
 The building was opened in 1923.

-The German newspaper Deutsche Zeitung im Ostland, published in wartime Riga, in its 2 November 1943 issue, advertised no fewer than seventeen (!)
+The German newspaper Deutsche Zeitung im Ostland, published in wartime Riga, in its 23 December 1943 issue, advertised no fewer than sixteen (!)
 German feature films showing across greater Riga that day, including the Agfacolor smash hit MÜNCHHAUSEN, amongst others.
 Note the advertisement for Ostland Film GmbH in the panel under the daily movie screening schedule, promoting it's propaganda short films.

 Below, the hugely popular Gustav Ucicky film Der Postmeister starring Hilde Krahl and Heinrich George being advertised in Kiev, capital of the Occupied Ukraine.
 Photo courtesy of the Film–Kurier Tageszeitung #272, 19 November 1942.
 Hilde Krahl's image is the same one used on our German poster of the film.

 During the campaign against the Soviet Union, propaganda film entities overseen by the Ministry of Propaganda and Alfred Rosenberg's Ministry of the Eastern Occupied Territories in Berlin were established under the control of "Zentralfilmgesellschaft Ost" (ZFO).
 ZFO was founded on 10 November 1941 and the Ufa film studio oversaw film production.
 Later in the war, well after the tide turned, in October 1944, Tobis Filmkunst assumed management of the film companies.